 Sound far-fetched?
 Click on any word on this page!

 Our debates about reading instruction are rooted in assumptions about the orthographic technology we learn to read with (consider this short background: Paradigm Inertia In Reading Science and Policy).
-By adding a dynamic overlay to the orthography, we can preserve the best and eliminate the worst of phonics and whole language as we differentially support and scaffold learners up a more mind-friendly ladder to proficient reading.
+By adding a dynamic overlay to the orthography, we can preserve the best and eliminate the worst of phonics and whole language as we differentially support and scaffold learners up a more learning-friendly ladder to proficient reading.

 Why not?
 Twenty-five years of ‘reading war’ debates, thousands of research papers, hundreds of billion of dollars…. and yet most of our children are still below proficient in reading in school: